Free Consultation and Assessment!

 • Costs for an Adult Day Care Center

-• Assisted Living Facilities Costs between $1,800-$6,000 per month depending on the facility.
-Medicaid Covers up to $1,400 to the Assisted Living Facility to cover the cost of care needs.
-The client is still responsible for the Room and Board in an Assisted Living Facility.
+• Assisted Living Facilities costs range between $3,500 – $6,000 per month, depending on the facility.
+Medicaid pays the participating Assisted Living Facility directly to cover the cost of the care, approximately $1,400 – $1,750 per month, depending on the Medicaid contract.
+The client is responsible to pay for the Room and Board charges.

 Mistakes can be costly when navigating in this unfamiliar territory of applying for Medicaid Long Term Care.